KhangBBBB/krn-kodelist-in-python/README.md

 kodelist and krun are written in Python programming language and currently using only Python standard modules.
-The programs should work on all machines that have Python interpreter. kodelist and krun are still in their early development stage, therefore, Python seems to chosen to prototying.
+The programs should work on all machines that have Python interpreter. kodelist and krun are still in their early development stage, therefore, Python seems to be a good choice to choose for quick prototying.
 Later on, KRUN and KODELIST are likely to be ported to C for speed and archiving.

 # Directory Explain: